The Other Side Village

 The Social Problem

-The Other Side Village is tackling chronic homelessness driven by addiction, trauma, mental illness, and long‑term disconnection from work and community.
-Traditional responses in Salt Lake City and elsewhere often cycle people through shelters, jail, and emergency rooms without delivering stability, recovery, or belonging.
-The result is premature death, high public costs, neighborhood disorder, and deep suffering for people who have been on the streets the longest.
+The Other Side Village is tackling chronic homelessness driven by addiction, trauma, mental illness, and long‑term disconnection from work and community in Salt Lake City.
+Traditional responses have often cycled people through shelters, jail, and emergency rooms without delivering lasting stability, recovery, or belonging, leading to premature death, high public costs, and visible neighborhood disorder.
+The Village is designed specifically for those who have been on the streets the longest and have not succeeded in less intensive models.

 The Solution